aunyks/solidity-signature-verifier/README.md

-# Signature Verifier
+# Signature Verifiers

-An example Solidity contract demonstrating on-chain verification of off-chain signatures.
+Some example Solidity contracts demonstrating on-chain verification of off-chain signatures.
+One contract is for pure-Solidity verification, and the other uses OpenZeppelin's [`ECDSA`](https://docs.openzeppelin.com/contracts/2.x/api/cryptography#ECDSA) library.

+Doing signature verification on-chain is tricky.
+These contracts and their associated unit tests document how they can safely be done.

-*Be mindful of the license.*
+_Be mindful of the license._

 ### LICENSE

-Signature Verifier
+Signature Verifiers
 Copyright (C) 2021 Gerald Nash

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.